urfolomeus/python_notes/README.md

 There are numerous ways to install Python on your computer.
 This [doc](docs/installing-python.md) is the way the I (currently) do this myself.

+## Python 2 vs Python 3

+One of the first things to wrap our heads around is the difference between Python 2 and Python 3, why we need to know and which we should use.
+See [the doc](docs/python-major-versions.md) for more information.

 ## Awesome Python resources

 Links to Python projects, libraries, frameworks, etc